What is a keffieh and how to wear it ?

 The origin of the Keffiyeh:

-The Keffiyeh originated in the Middle East , more specifically in the Persian Gulf countries such as Iraq, Jordan, Saudi Arabia, Palestine or by the Kurds, Assyrians and Bedouins.
+THE Keffiyeh originates from the Middle East, especially from the Persian Gulf countries such as Iraq, Jordan, Saudi Arabia, Palestine or by the Kurds, Assyrians and Bedouins.

 The usefulness of the Keffiyeh:

-Originally, this headdress or scarf was a traditional outfit which was intended in particular for peasants to protect themselves from the sun and sand.
-Moreover, it was previously also a sign of distinction.
-Indeed, the peasants wore this Keffiyeh while the townspeople wore the tarbouche to differentiate themselves from the Arab peasants.
+Originally, this headdress or scarf is a traditional dress which is intended in particular for peasants to protect themselves from the sun and sand.
+In addition, it was previously also a sign of distinction.
+Indeed, Peasants wore this Keffiyeh while city dwellers wore the tarboosh to differentiate themselves from Arab peasants.

-The black and white Keffiyeh has become a symbol for the freedom of Palestine .
-During the Arab revolt in 1936-1939 against the English in Palestine, Palestinian resistance fighters wore the Keffiyeh so as not to be recognized by the English.
-Indeed, this headdress made it possible to conceal his face .
-After these events, keffiyeh wearers were considered as opponents, so the whole population began to wear the keffiyeh, even the townspeople who removed their tarbouche to support the resistance fighters.
+The black and white Keffiyeh has become a symbol for the freedom of Palestine.
+During the Arab revolt in 1936-1939 against the English in Palestine, the Palestinian resistance fighters wore the Keffiyeh to avoid being recognized by the English.
+Indeed, this headdress allowed hide one's face.
+After these events, keffiyeh wearers were considered opponents, so the entire population began to wear the keffiyeh, even city dwellers who removed their tarboosh to show their support for the resistance.

 A common costume item:

-The Keffiyeh has become over time an indispensable part of their outfit, especially in Arab countries .
-In particular by the Saudi and Emirati leaders.
+Over time, the Keffiyeh has become a essential element of their outfit, especially in Arab countries.
+Notably by Saudi and Emirati leaders.

 A symbol of pride:

-For many, wearing the keffiyeh is synonymous with support for Palestine , but also with protest.
-It is also a source of pride to wear this traditional Arab accessory.
+For many, wearing the Keffiyeh stands for support for Palestine, but also of protest.
+It is also a pride in wearing this traditional Arab accessory.

 What is a keffiyeh?

-A keffiyeh is a traditional Arabic headdress that a man puts on his head to cover his hair.
+A keffiyeh is a traditional Arab headdress that a man wears on his head to cover his hair.
 It can also be worn as a scarf.

 The most common color is black and white followed by red and white.

-The black and white keffiyeh is also called the Palestinian keffiyeh due to its historical use during the Arab Revolt .
+THE black and white keffiyeh is also called Palestinian keffiyeh due to its historical use during the Arab revolt.

-The keffiyeh is a traditional Arabic-style scarf, often worn by men in Arab countries and the Middle East.
-It is usually made from cotton or wool, and it is usually white or black in color, but there are other colors as well.
-The keffiyeh is often folded and tied in such a way as to cover the head and neck, protecting against the sun's rays and heat.
+The keffiyeh is a traditional Arab-style headscarf, often worn by men in Arab countries and the Middle East.
+It is usually made from cotton or wool, and is usually white or black in color, but other colors also exist.
+The keffiyeh is often folded and tied in a way that covers the head and neck, protecting from the sun's rays and heat.
 It is also often used as a symbol of Arab culture and Arab identity.
-In some areas, it is also worn as a sign of solidarity with the Palestinian cause.
+In some regions, it is also worn as a sign of solidarity with the Palestinian cause.

 Cultural significance:

-The keffiyeh has become a symbol of Arab culture and Arab identity , representing national pride, resistance and solidarity .
-It is often associated with national liberation movements and the struggle for independence .
-It is also considered a symbol of the Middle East region and Arab culture .
+The keffiyeh has become a symbol of Arab culture and Arab identity, representing the national pride, resistance and solidarity.
+It is often associated with the national liberation movements and the struggle for independence.
+It is also considered a symbol of the region of Middle East and Arab Culture.

 Type of color and pattern variations of keffiyehs:

 Keffiyehs are usually made from cotton or wool, and they are usually white or black in color, but there are other colors as well.
-The patterns and designs on the keffiyeh also vary depending on the region it comes from, with some including geometric designs, floral designs, or tribal designs.
+The patterns and designs on the keffiyeh also vary depending on the region it comes from, with some including geometric patterns, floral patterns, or tribal designs.

 How to wear the keffiyeh?

-The Jordanian style is similar to the Palestinian style, but the keffiyeh is folded in half to form a rectangle and then tied around the head leaving the two corners hanging to the side.
+The Jordanian style is similar to the Palestinian style, but the keffiyeh is folded in half to form a rectangle, then tied around the head with the two corners hanging down to the side.

-The Saudi style is to fold the keffiyeh in half to form a triangle, then tie it around the head, letting the longer corner hang to the side.
+The Saudi style involves folding the keffiyeh in half to form a triangle, then tying it around the head, letting the longer corner hang down to the side.

-It is important to note that how to wear a keffiyeh can vary by region and personal preference.
+It is important to note that the way to wear a keffiyeh may vary depending on region and personal preference.

 You will find in our shop the famous Palestinian keffiyeh in black and white in a square format.